 Introduction to contemporary trends in literary and cultural criticism, with an emphasis on the skills needed to perform effective analysis of literary texts, including poetry, drama, and fiction.
-Includes readings from various eras of English and American literature.
+Includes readings from various eras of British and American literature.
 Service learning course.
-(Prerequisites: ENGL 22D, 221 or 23D)
+This is a writing intensive course and has the WPA imbedded.
+(Prerequisites: ENGL220, ENGL221 or ENGL230)

-Linguistics (S)
+LINGUISTICS (S)

 Introduction to the field of Linguistics.
 Students will develop an understanding of the nature of language and modern grammar through the study of core areas including phonetics, phonology, morphology, syntax, semantics, and pragmatics.
 Students will have the opportunities to read, write, and think critically about related fields such as historical linguistics, psycholinguistics, sociolinguistics, and animal communication.
 This course is designed for students who have a general interest in linguistics and modern grammar.
-(Prerequisites: ENGL 1018)
+(Prerequisite: ENGL101B)